tobybenjaminclark/jazzhands/README.md

 # Frontend
 Assets are made in Aesprite.
 JazzHands was made with a retro feel in mind, hoping to combine the nostalgic feel of arcade games with cutting-edge computer vision technology.
 We tailored our design decisions to portray this idea.

+# Redevelopment & Continuing Works
+Jazzhands is currently under a massive redevelopment.ß